dalcorso/thermo_pw/README.md

 make join_qe
 ```

-Go again in the main QE directory and type
+cd to the main QE directory and type

 ```
 ./configure